 - The UE in RRC_INACTIVE or RRC_IDLE state compares the reference report ID in SIB9 (or lack of reference report ID) with locally stored reference report ID to determine if it had retrieved the last available clock quality information already.
 The reference report ID consists of the scope of the report ID and an Event ID (an integer).
 Scope should support providing clock quality for all the cells within a single NG-RAN node.

-Editor's note: Support for scope of the report ID for a group of cells within a NG-RAN node or a group of cells across NG-RAN nodes depends on RAN2/3 feedback.
-If supported, how TSCTSF determines the impacted UE is FFS.

 - If the UE is instructed by AMF (via Registration or the UE Configuration Update procedure) to reconnect to the network in the case when the UE determines that report ID has changed, the UE in RRC_INACTIVE or RRC_IDLE state reconnects to the network.
 After the UE has reconnected to the network, the NG-RAN uses unicast RRC signalling to provision the clock quality information to the UEs.

 The network timing synchronization status information from NG-RAN or UPF/NW-TT to the TSCTSF can contain the following information as described in the Table 5.27.1.12-1.